vthriller/awesome-linux/README.md

 # Awesome Linux Kernel

-Not necessarily awesome, as this is just a (not-so-)trendy naming template for repos containing lists of links on the particular topic.
+Not necessarily awesome, as this is just a (not-so-)trendy naming template for repos containing lists of links on particular topic.
 See also [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness).

 ## Patches
 * ~~[ACPI DSDT in initrd](http://gaugusch.at/kernel.shtml)~~? (latest patch is for 2.6.30)